braden337/deaths/README.md

 # Deaths

-tracking the deaths of some of my favorite people
+tracking the deaths of some cool people

 ## Development